JosuaLimbu/JosuaLimbu/README.md

 <p>

-&emsp;🌱 Currently I am learning Laravel Framework and also Deep Learning <br>
+&emsp;🌱 Currently I am learning Laravel Framework and also Deep Learning Technology<br>
 &emsp;⚡ Fun fact: I can be reliable and responsible given.
 I really like learning something interesting and new
 </p>